 Check how academic your essay is – click here

 This lesson brainstorms academic style / formality in writing.
-Teacher conducts feedback using visual highlighting and explaining the concepts.
+Teacher conducts feedback by using visual highlighting and explaining the concepts.
 There are also 10x practice exercises from informal to formal.
-Time: 60mins Example Level ***** [B1/B2/C1] / Webpage link. / TEACHER MEMBERSHIP
+It includes a PowerPoint.
+PPT Link in download.
+(Example) Time: 60mins.
+Level ***** [B1/B2/C1] / Webpage link. / TEACHER MEMBERSHIP